-If you have a surfer in your life, then getting them something surf related for a gift is a surefire way to please them.
+If you have a surfer in your life, then getting them something surf related for a gift is a surefire way to make them stoked.
 Most surfers are rabid about their favorite pastime, and there has never been a better time for interesting and fun surf-related gadgets and gifts.
-Given the pandemic this year, surfing has seen a huge number of new beginners.

 There are a huge array of technical and tide surf watches available.
 Some of them are extremely tech-oriented, and some are simple tide watches.
 It all depends on your budget, aesthetic, and a sense of what the person you’re buying for might enjoy.
 Make no mistake though, these watches make great gifts!

 Really?
 The Apple Watch?
 Yep.
 No longer looked down upon in the lineup, the Apple Watch is now on the wrists of many surfers due to its amazing activity tracking capabilities.
 It is now water-resistant enough to withstand an average session, and with new apps such as Dawn Patrol you can track your waves, distance paddled, calories burned, and log sessions.
 With Surfline Sessions, you can even replay all your waves that were caught by the Surfline cameras.

 Some versions of the Apple watch also support for LTE cellular connectivity, so you can receive and send texts and calls in the water.
 Now, I know what you might be thinking…however some people may really need such functionality.
 I can’t tell you how many times I’ve had friends who have been on call for work but can’t surf because they need to be by their phone.
 With the Apple Watch they can get those work calls in the water and leave immediately if duty calls.
 Those with small children or elderly relatives that are afraid to miss emergency texts or calls can also benefit from this.